grafana/mimir/docs/configuration/config-file-reference.md

 # is given in JSON format.
 Rate limit has the same meaning as
 # -alertmanager.notification-rate-limit, but only applies for specific
 # integration.
 Allowed integration names: webhook, email, pagerduty, opsgenie,
-# wechat, slack, victorops, pushover.
+# wechat, slack, victorops, pushover, sns.
 # CLI flag: -alertmanager.notification-rate-limit-per-integration
 [alertmanager_notification_rate_limit_per_integration: <map of string to float64> | default = {}]